2005 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2005 Sacagawea Dollar

-The obverse showcases sculptor Glenna Goodacre’s elegant portrait of Sacagawea in three-quarter profile.
-Unlike traditional coin designs where subjects face left or right, she gazes directly forward, creating an engaging connection with viewers.
-Her infant son Jean Baptiste rests on her back in traditional Hidatsa custom.
+The obverse features sculptor Glenna Goodacre’s portrait of Sacagawea in three-quarter profile — a distinctive choice compared to traditional left- or right-facing designs.
+Her infant son Jean Baptiste rides on her back in traditional Hidatsa custom.

-The word “LIBERTY” arcs gracefully above Sacagawea’s head.
-“IN GOD WE TRUST” appears on the left side, while the date “2005” sits on the right below her chin.
-The mint mark is located below the date.
-The designer’s initials “GG” are subtly placed on Sacagawea’s shawl near the lower left edge.
+“LIBERTY” arcs above her head, “IN GOD WE TRUST” appears on the left, and the date “2005” sits below her chin on the right.
+The mint mark is just below the date, and Goodacre’s initials “GG” are subtly engraved on the shawl near the lower left.

 The Reverse Of The 2005 Sacagawea Dollar

-“UNITED STATES OF AMERICA” curves along the top edge above the stars.
-The denomination “ONE DOLLAR” appears at the bottom of the design.
-The motto “E PLURIBUS UNUM” sits within the star ring above the eagle’s head.
-Rogers’ initials “TDR” can be found below the eagle’s tail feathers.
+“UNITED STATES OF AMERICA” curves along the top, “ONE DOLLAR” sits at the bottom, and “E PLURIBUS UNUM” appears within the star ring.
+Rogers’ initials “TDR” are found below the eagle’s tail feathers.

 Other Features Of The 2005 Sacagawea Dollar